WASasquatch/was-node-suite-comfyui/README.md

  - Conditioning Input Switch: Switch between two conditioning inputs.
  - Constant Number
  - Dictionary to Console: Print a dictionary input to the console
- - Latent Input Switch: Switch between two latent inputs
- - Logic Boolean: A simple `1` or `0` output to use with logic
  - Image Analyze
    - Black White Levels
    - RGB Levels